by Karz Montealegre

 Get to know more about Elyoo, her craft, her 100 Days of Portrait Project, and more!

 Elinore Dela Cruz (or Elyoo) is a freelance illustrator/graphic artist based in Manila, Philippines.
-Email her at firstname.lastname@example.org of follow her @elyoodelacroix.
+Follow her @elyoodelacroix.

 THE ARTIST AND HER ART

 Tell us about your background.
 When did you get acquainted with graphic design and illustration?
 Was it something you’ve always been into?
 Did you get formal training?

 I have always been into illustration for as long as I can remember.
 I wasn’t really a very outdoorsy child and I would spend countless hours reading or drawing by myself.
 Drawing became a part of my life and I would doodle or paint whenever I could.

 When it was time to pick my college course, I wasn’t really sure what I wanted and I ended up taking Creative Writing in Ateneo de Manila.
 After three years, I came into the conclusion that writing was not for me, so I shifted in this new ‘experimental’ course that the School of Fine Arts was offering: BFA Information Design.
 Everything was very new to me and I loved every minute of learning anything about graphic design.
 I graduated in 2007 and have been working as a graphic designer and illustrator ever since.